 Patient circuit must be open at its end, otherwise the circuit test fails.

 The ventilator performs a brief self-test to ensure proper microprocessor function, and a circuit test.

-If the self-test passed successfully, the Standby window is shown.
-Otherwise, a warning message is shown.
+If the self-test passed successfully, the "Start Ventilation Window" is shown.
+Otherwise, the warning message will be shown.